CentOS-PaaS-SIG/linchpin/docs/source/openstack.rst

    the variables used are identical to the Ansible os_server module, except for adding a ``count`` option.

-os-obj
+os_obj
 ------

-Openstack Object Storage resources can be provisioned using this resource.
+Openstack Object Storage can be provisioned using this resource.

 * :docs1.5:`Topology Example <workspace/topologies/os-obj-new.yml>`
 * `Ansible module <http://docs.ansible.com/ansible/latest/os_object_module.html>`_

-os-vol
+os_vol
 ------

 Openstack Cinder Volumes can be provisioned using this resource.